Skip links

 April 4, 2025

-Tri-color cyanotype layered over single-color cyanotypes toned with matcha tea, 15x21x3cm.
+Tri-color cyanotype layered over single-color cyanotypes carbonated and toned to coffee and green tea, over other Tri-color cyanotype, 15x21x3сm.

 Tri-color cyanotype layered over single-color cyanotypes turned to coffee and matcha tea, 15x21x3cm.